Logo

 21.

-Fanfani retired after several unsuccessful ballots and Aldo Moro was then proposed as a candidate by the left-wing faction; however the right-wing strongly opposed him and the moderate conservative Christian Democrats Giovanni Leone was slightly preferred to him.
+Fanfani retired after several unsuccessful ballots and Aldo Moro was then proposed as a candidate by the left-wing faction.

 22.

-However, in 1976 the PSI secretary, Francesco De Martino, withdrew the external support to the government and Aldo Moro was forced to resign.
+In 1976, the PSI secretary Francesco De Martino withdrew the external support to the government and Aldo Moro was forced to resign.

 23.

-Aldo Moro strongly defended his long-time friend, Mariano Rumor, during the parliamentary debate on the Lockheed scandal, and some journalists reported that he might have been involved in the bribery too.
+Aldo Moro strongly defended Rumor during the parliamentary debate on the Lockheed scandal, and some journalists reported that Moro himself might have been involved in the bribery.

 24.

-The early-1978 proposal by Aldo Moro of starting a cabinet composed by Christian democrats and socialists, externally supported by the communists was strongly opposed by both superpowers.
+The early 1978 proposal by Aldo Moro of starting a cabinet composed of DC and PSI members, externally supported by the PCI was strongly opposed by both superpowers of the Cold War era.

 25.

-On 16 March 1978, on Via Fani, in Rome, a unit of the militant far-left organisation known as Red Brigades blocked the two-car convoy which was carrying Aldo Moro and kidnapped him, murdering his five bodyguards.
+On 16 March 1978, on via Fani, in Rome, a unit of the militant far-left organization known as Red Brigades blocked the two-car convoy that was carrying Aldo Moro and kidnapped him, murdering his five bodyguards.

 26.